momochi000/typewar/README.md

 the server so it could be saved and loaded etc.

-Ohh, what I should do is encapsulate every communication with the server such that those operations can be replaced on client side.
+Ohh, what I should do is encapsulate every communication with the server such that those operations can be replaced client side.
 For example: saving the player character hits the server with updated stats/etc but as a mobile app the player is serialized locally.
 Will need to think about how to implement this.

+The tutorial should be a typing tutor.
+Introducing players fight by fight to learning how to type using increasing amounts of letters.
+OOh.. dungeons have monsters of a given set of letters.
+Each monster has a limited vocabulary simple ones like slimes and rats could be 1-3 letters or of words consisting of 'easy' letters (home row etc).
+Could progress from home row adding letters until they can do the whole alphabet pretty much like mavis beacon's progression.

 ---